-If you’re invited to a wedding or graduation celebration in Lebanon, Syria, Palestine, Jordan, or Iraq, chances are that you going to also be invited to do the dabke (also dabka or debka).
+If you’re invited to a wedding or graduation in the Levant, chances are that you will be invited for dabke.

-The dabke is an Arabic folk dance that started in the mountainous regions of the Levant where, legend has it, people in living in the towns and villages of these regions used to live in houses made of tree branches and mud.
-As happens with mud, changes in temperature and humidity or just generally when there’s bad weather, causes it to crack.
-So the townsfolk would get together and patch the holes by forming a line and stomping the mud back into place.
+The dabke is an Arabic folk dance that started in the mountainous regions of the Levant.
+Legend has it, people used to live in houses made of tree branches and mud.
+As happens, mud changes in temperature and humidity or just generally when there’s bad weather, it cracks.
+So the townsfolk would get together and patch the holes.
+They will form a line and stomp the mud back into place.
 Eventually, they found that singing kept them warmer when they were fixing the crack in the cold winter months.

 As time passed, newer building technology came along and replaced the need for the stomping of the mud into place.
-However, the tradition of the dabke was kept and passed down through generations as a reminder of just how important family. community and tradition actually are in Arab culture.
+However, generations passed down the tradition of the dabke.
+This is a reminder of just how important family. community and tradition actually are in Arab culture.

-It is still practiced today at weddings and other happy occasions with the dancers usually wearing the traditional clothing of their region and dancing to time-honored music played by DJs or a live band.
-Women don long, embroidered dresses and men wear pants with wide belts and leather shoes.
-Both men and women might also cover their head with the black and white checkered “kofiyeeh”– the headscarf that represents Palestine.
+You can still see it today at weddings and other happy occasions.
+The dancers usually wear the traditional clothing of their region.
+Women wear long, embroidered dresses and men wear pants with wide belts and leather shoes.
+Both men and women might also cover their head with the black and white checkered kofiyeeh.

 There are a variety of different types of dabke including:

-- al karradiyeh and al tayyara are two types of dabke are usually performed by young people because their quick steps require a lot flexibility and endurance.
+- al karradiyeh and al tayyara are two types of dabke.
+They are usually performed by young people because their quick steps require a lot flexibility and endurance.

 - al dalouna is for dancers of all ages because of its moderate rhythm

-- zareef al toul is usually performed at weddings and other special occasions to emphasize love, and therefore it is a dance that praises qualities found in a beautiful girl or handsome boy.
+- zareef al toul is usually performed at weddings and other special occasions to emphasize love.
+Therefore, it is a dance that praises qualities found in a beautiful girl or handsome boy.

-- al sahjeh and taghreeba display a style that is based on the actual lyrics of the songs performed during the dance.
+- al sahjeh and taghreeba display a style that is based on the actual lyrics of the songs performed.
 Each movement tells a story through synchronized steps and repetitive rhythms.

-Over generations, the dabke dance has not only endured as a celebratory dance but has become a form of creative protest for some of the people of Palestine.
-After the Gaza massacre where over 2000 Palestinians were killed, thirty dancer-activists performed the traditional Palestinian dabke dance in both the British Museum and in a central London Barclays bank.
-Instead of the traditional means of protest such as marches, protests, and occupations, performing the dabke has also become revolutionary way to protest and challenge the status quo in a way that can really capture people’s attention.
+Over generations, the dabke dance has not only endured as a dance, but has become a form of creative protest.
+After the Gaza massacre where over 2000 Palestinians were killed, thirty dancer-activists performed the traditional Palestinian dabke dance.
+The locations were the British Museum and in a central London Barclays bank.
+Performing the dabke became a revolutionary way to protest in a way that capture people’s attention.

 In sum, while the original purpose of dabke started with repairing the roof of a neighbor’s house, it has since evolved into a symbol of love, life, and resistance.

 If you enjoyed this article and would like to learn more about Arab culture or how you can learn Arab language skills, visit us a kaleela.com.
-While you’re there, check out the leader of all Arabic language learning apps – the Kaleela Arabic language learning app, the best way to learn Arabic whether you want to learn to speak Arabic, learn to read Arabic, or learn more about Arabic dialects such as Levantine Arabic and Modern Standard Arabic.
+While you’re there, check out the leader of all Arabic learning apps – the Kaleela Arabic language learning app, the best way to learn Arabic.
+Whether you want to learn to speak Arabic, learn to read Arabic, or learn more about Arabic dialects such as Levantine Arabic and Modern Standard Arabic.
 You can even learn Egyptian Arabic.
 Download it today to your IOS or Android mobile device.
-It’s free and only from kaleela.com.